Business Law

 Step 1: Write a Motion (Proposal)

-The motions for circular resolutions are often one-page written documents that are short, direct, and clear in language.
-First, consult the company’s articles of association and bylaws to check any limitations, special conditions, or procedures that might exist regarding reaching a resolution outside of meetings.
-For example, some articles of association may dictate that a set of resolutions can only be reached in general meetings.
+Circular resolution motions are typically short, straightforward, one-page documents written in clear and direct language.
+Before drafting the motion, consult the company’s articles of association and bylaws to identify any limitations, special conditions, or procedures regarding resolutions made outside of formal meetings.
+For example, some articles of association may require certain types of resolutions to be passed exclusively in general meetings.

-Here’s how you can write a proposal for a circular resolution:
+Here’s a step-by-step guide to writing a proposal for a circular resolution:

-Write the company name, address, and date on top of the page.
-Give a brief introduction of the matter and the laws and regulations that apply.
-For example: “Pursuant to [Article X of the Articles of Association] of company [XY] and the § 48 GmbHG, the following resolution is proposed for adoption by way of a circular resolution.”
+Begin by including the company’s name, address, and the date at the top of the page.
+Provide a brief introduction to the matter and reference the applicable laws or regulations.
+For example: “Pursuant to [Article X of the Articles of Association] of [Company XY] and § 48 GmbHG, the following resolution is proposed for adoption via a circular resolution.”

 2. Write the resolution text

-Use clear, concise language to describe the action being approved.
-Begin with “It is hereby resolved that:” followed by the decision.
-The proposal can be a negative or positive statement that enables the shareholders to express their votes simply by a “yes” or “no.”
+Use clear and concise language to describe the action being approved.
+Start with “It is hereby resolved that:” followed by the decision.
+The proposal should be a straightforward statement, allowing shareholders to express their votes with a simple “yes” or “no.

 ✅ Good example: